 History buffs won’t want to miss out on a visit to Old Fort Niagara, which happens to be the oldest continuously occupied military site in North America.
 The site offers a variety of daily presentations during the summertime on blacksmithing, Native American History, 18th century cooking and building demonstrations, and more.5.
 Experience a boat tour in Alexandria Bay

 Seventeenth-century French explorer Count Frontenac described Alexandria Bay as “A fairyland, that neither pen nor tongue of man may even attempt to describe.”
 And to this day, it remains the same!
 The stunning bay features a stunning castle on one of its many islands, which can be seen and enjoyed during a boat tour.

 How much does it cost to book a vacation rental in Lake Ontario?

 During which months can you find the best price for vacation rentals in Lake Ontario?

-The months with the lowest properties available in Lake Ontario are, in order, August, July, and September with respective average availability figures of 4%, 22%, and 23%, based on the previous year.
+The months with the lowest properties available in Lake Ontario are, in order, August, April, and July with respective average availability figures of 4%, 22%, and 23%, based on the previous year.
 During these three months, the availability is very low (16%).
 It is therefore recommended to reserve far in advance.

-How many vacation rentals does Holidu have in Lake Ontario?
+Are there many vacation rentals in Lake Ontario?

-Holidu collaborates with 4 different partners to give you a choice between 520 properties we have in Lake Ontario.
+Holidu collaborates with 3 different partners to offer you a choice between 780 properties we have in Lake Ontario.